All Products

 3. Select a restart policy.

-The default value is Always, which specifies that the system automatically restarts a container when the container exits.
+The default value is Always, which means the system automatically restarts the container after it exits.

 Note

-• Images whose source is DOCKER_HUB are stored in Docker Hub and must be pulled over the Internet.
+• Images from the DOCKER_HUB source are from Docker Hub and must be pulled over the public network.

-5. If no NAT gateway is created for the selected VPC, click Next: Other Settings and associate an elastic IP address (EIP) with the instance.
+7. If no NAT Gateway is created in the selected VPC, click Next: Other Settings and then associate an EIP with the instance.

-In the EIP section, select Auto Create or Use Existing.
-After an EIP is associated with the instance, the instance can access the Internet through the EIP and Internet-based access to the instance through the EIP is also allowed.
+In the EIP section, select Auto Create or Use Existing based on your needs.
+After an EIP is associated, the instance gains public network access and can be reached from the public network through the EIP.

-• Use Existing: You can select a previously created EIP which is not associated with the instance from the drop-down list.
+• Use Existing: You can select an existing, unassociated EIP from the drop-down list.

 Important

-By default, Elastic Container Instance does not provide external Internet links to pull public images.
-If you want to pull images from Docker Hub or other external image repositories, you must create a NAT gateway in the VPC and configure Source Network Address Translation (SNAT), or bind an EIP to the elastic container instance.
-Otherwise, the image fails to be pulled.
-For more information, see Enable Internet access.
+By default, ECI instances do not have public network access to pull images.
+To pull images from Docker Hub or other external image repositories, either create a NAT Gateway and configure SNAT in your VPC, or associate an EIP with your ECI instance.
+Without this network configuration, the image pull will fail.
+For more information, see Configure public network access.